Rifat8080/react-to-do/README.md

 ### Tech Stack <a name="tech-stack"></a>

-This project is created using JavaScript objects and DOM.
+This project is created using React JS objects and DOM.

 ### Key Features <a name="key-features"></a>